Em Cooper

 Em Cooper is a British filmmaker and animator.
-She is best known for her distinctive hand-painted oil-paint animation style and as the director of the oil-painted music video for The Beatles song I'm Only Sleeping released on 1 November 2022 and created with over 1300 of Cooper's oil paintings.
+She is best known for her distinctive hand-painted oil-paint animation style and as the director of the oil-painted music video for The Beatles song "I'm Only Sleeping" released in 2022 and created with more than 1,300 of Cooper's oil paintings.

-Her direction of the music video for I'm Only Sleeping won it the Grammy Award for Best Music Video at the 66th Grammy Awards.
-In 2023 the film also won the Jury Award for a Commissioned Film at Annecy International Animation Film Festival; Best Animation at the Shark Music Video Awards; Gold at the Creative Circle Awards (Best Music Video Animation).
-In 2018 Cooper was nominated for an Emmy for her animation sequences for the PBS features documentary Deej.
+Her direction of the music video for "I'm Only Sleeping" won it the Grammy Award for Best Music Video at the 66th Grammy Awards.
+In 2023, the film also won the Jury Award for a Commissioned Film at Annecy International Animation Film Festival; Best Animation at the Shark Music Video Awards; Gold at the Creative Circle Awards (Best Music Video Animation).
+In 2018, Cooper was nominated for an Emmy for her animation sequences for the PBS features documentary Deej.